ray-project/kuberay/README.md

 ## Documentation

-From September 2023, most KubeRay documentation will be hosted on the [Ray documentation](https://docs.ray.io/en/latest/cluster/kubernetes/index.html).
+From September 2023, all user-facing KubeRay documentation will be hosted on the [Ray documentation](https://docs.ray.io/en/latest/cluster/kubernetes/index.html).
+The KubeRay repository only contains documentation related to the development and maintenance of KubeRay.

 ## Quick Start